Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Single-capillary model

-To facilitate comparison between the two-phase flow behavior and the single-phase (all-liquid) limit, we examine the relationship between the capillary numbers based on the average liquid slug and bubble velocities, as defined in Eqs.~(\ref{capillary},\,\ref{capillary_v}): \begin{linenomath}
+To facilitate comparison with the single-phase limit, we also introduce the capillary number based on the average speed of the liquid, $\text{Ca}_{l}$, and determine its relation with the capillary number based on the bubble speed using Eqs.~\eqref{vuw_relation} and~\eqref{hinfdivr}: \begin{linenomath}